Photogad/iOS_Change_Log/readme.md.md

 ## Usage

 **Prepare change the log file**
-The lib require a change log file in the app bundle
+The lib need an xml file with the history of the change log of the app.

 ## Switch to another file